Coolgenome/Lymphoma-spatial/README.md

 Here we provide the outline of analysis covered by each script:

-Preprocessing.r covers the following analysis: \n
+Preprocessing.r covers the following analysis:
 •	Data reading in
 •	Data preprocessing
 •	Data cleaning